AhmedZeer/girdap/manifest/scenarios/matmul.md

 `DescriptorReader` then asks [DmaReader](../../src/main/scala/atik/memory/DmaReader.scala), which is wired as `descriptorDma` in [AtikCore](../../src/main/scala/atik/top/AtikCore.scala), to read `params.descriptorBeats` beats starting at the stored descriptor address.
 Once the beats are returned and parsed into `io.desc`, the reader raises `done`.
 At that point, `AtikController` inspects the descriptor, sees that the operation is matmul, and moves from `sReadDesc` to the matmul launch path.

+Next, `AtikController` raises `matmulStart` and forwards the decoded descriptor into [MatmulController](../../src/main/scala/atik/control/MatmulController.scala).
+The matmul controller checks the dimensions and base addresses, then enters its tile loop.
+It walks the output matrix in `MR x NC` tiles, clears the active accumulator tile, and then processes the full `K` dimension in internal chunks of depth `KT`.

+For each chunk, `MatmulController` issues two tile DMA reads through the shared tile DMA path in [AtikCore](../../src/main/scala/atik/top/AtikCore.scala): one for the A tile slice and one for the B tile slice.
+The tile DMA readers fetch row-major BF16 data from memory, and the controller stores the returned elements into local SRAM-backed tile buffers.
+Once both inputs are loaded, the controller reads them back from SRAM, converts BF16 values to fixed-point, and drives the shared [MacMesh](../../src/main/scala/atik/compute/MacMesh.scala) for the multiply-accumulate step.

+That same accumulator stays live across all `KT` chunks belonging to the same output tile.
+When the full `K` range for the tile has been accumulated, the controller converts the result back to BF16 and issues a tile writeback through the shared tile DMA writer.
+It then moves to the next output tile and repeats the process until the full `M x N` output matrix is done.

+When the last tile has been written, `MatmulController` raises `done`. `AtikController` observes that signal, marks the operation complete, and returns to the idle/done flow.
+Software typically polls status until `busy` clears and `done` is reported, then reads the final status word or continues with the next command.

 ## Goal